conda/pycosat/README.rst

    >>> len(list(pycosat.itersolve(cnf)))
    18

-In this example, there are a total of 18 possible solutions, which has to be an even number because x\ :sub:`2` was left unspecified in the clauses.
+In this example, there are a total of 18 possible solutions, which had to be an even number because x\ :sub:`2` was left unspecified in the clauses.